Who is eligible to enroll?

 We already have an osteoporosis program, why should we participate?

 Own the Bone gives you the opportunity to enhance your current efforts by submitting your data to a national registry and enabling your institution to benchmark its performance against other participating centers.
-Own the Bone sites are recognized in a variety of national media outlets for their commitment to improving patient care in bone health.
+Own the Bone sites are recognized for their commitment to improving patient care in bone health.
 Providers at enrolled institutions are connected to ongoing bone health education and a community of fellow implementers.

 Is this program just for orthopaedic surgeons?